ICPC is a unique international forum and resource centre dedicated to the exchange of ideas and knowledge on crime prevention and community safety.

 Ministerial meeting in Versailles

-The 1991 Versailles Ministerial Meeting mandated to develop an effective United Nations crime prevention and criminal justice programme "welcomes the proposal adopted by the Paris Conference for the establishment of an international centre for the prevention of crime".
+The 1991 Versailles Ministerial Meeting mandated to develop an effective United Nations crime prevention and criminal justice program "welcomes the proposal adopted by the Paris Conference for the establishment of an international centre for the prevention of crime".

 International Working Group